 How to Change SRD SASSA Phone Number

 How to Change SASSA Phone Number?
 Many people had difficulty with this transaction, as they did not understand the process of changing cell phone numbers on Sassa.
 It is simple to change it, but some rules of the system force you to comply with it.
+Let us discover how with this PowerPACPlus article, read on!

-How To Change SRD SASSA Phone Number
+Changing SRD SASSA Phone Number

 The first step in changing your Sassa phone number is to change your bank account.
 Sassa will not pay your grant into the bank account of another person.
 Therefore, you must provide your personal information.